NEGU93/cvnn/docs/_build/html/_sources/code_examples/mnist_example.rst.txt

 .. warning::
     ATTENTION: Accuracy is lower than in `Training a neural network on MNIST with Keras <https://www.tensorflow.org/datasets/keras_example>`_ because the optimizer used here is SGD and not Adam.
 Should we use SGD on the Keras example it will arrive to the same result.

+**Statistical Results**

+To assert the code works correctly, we have done 1000 iterations of both cvnn model and Keras model.
+The following box plot shows the results.

+.. raw:: html
+   :file: ../source/_static/SGD_mnist_test.html